 The views from the vantage points at the end of the Snowmass Lake are sublime.
 Massive Snowmass Mountain (14,092-ft.) towers above the head of the lake.
 Hagerman and Snowmass Peaks rise along the ridge extending south from Snowmass Mountain while a jagged line of granite peaks rims the northwestern side of the lake.

-Beyond the stream crossing the trail ascends steeply through alpine meadows to the pass, gaining 900-ft. in 1.2 miles.
+Beyond the stream crossing the trail ascends steeply through alpine meadows to Buckskin Pass, gaining 900-ft. in 1.2 miles.
 As you crest the pass a stunning panorama springs into view.
 To the east Pyramid Peak (14,018) and its jagged ridgeline of 13,000-ft. peaks dominate the skyline.
-The iconic Maroon Bells anchor the rugged ridge to the south of the pass.
+The iconic Maroon Bells anchor the rugged ridge to the southeast of the pass.
 To the west Snowmass Peak, Hagerman Peak and Snowmass Mountain (14,092-ft.) tower above Snowmass Lake.
 Rugged Capitol Peak (14,130-ft.) and Mount Daly rises along the ridge extending northwest from Snowmass Mountain.

 Buckskin Pass to the Trailhead

 Distance: 4.6 miles (one-way) to Trailhead (9,580-ft.)